Electric guitar: Bridge and tailpiece systems

 The bridge and tailpiece, while serving separate purposes, work closely together to affect playing style and tone.
 There are four basic types of bridge and tailpiece systems on electric guitars.
 Within these four types are many variants.

 A hard-tail guitar bridge anchors the strings at or directly behind the bridge and is fastened securely to the top of the instrument.
-These are common on carved-top guitars, such as the Gibson Les Paul and the Paul Reed Smith models, and on slab-body guitars, such as the Music Man Albert Lee and Fender guitars that are not equipped with a vibrato arm.
+These are common on carved-top guitars, such as the Gibson Les Paul and Paul Reed Smith models, and on slab-body guitars, such as the Music Man Albert Lee and Fender guitars that are not equipped with a vibrato arm.

 A floating or trapeze tailpiece (similar to a violin's) fastens to the body at the base of the guitar.
 These appear on Rickenbackers, Gretsches, Epiphones, a wide variety of archtop guitars, particularly jazz guitars, and the 1952 Gibson Les Paul.

 Pictured is a tremolo arm or vibrato tailpiece-style bridge and tailpiece system, often called a whammy bar or trem.
 It uses a lever ("vibrato arm") attached to the bridge that can temporarily slacken or tighten the strings to alter the pitch.
 A player can use this to create a vibrato or a portamento effect.
 Early vibrato systems were often unreliable and made the guitar go out of tune easily.
 They also had a limited pitch range.
 Later Fender designs were better, but Fender held the patent on these, so other companies used older designs for many years.

 With the expiration of the Fender patent on the Stratocaster-style vibrato, various improvements on this type of internal, multi-spring vibrato system are now available.
 Floyd Rose introduced one of the first improvements on the vibrato system in many years when, in the late 1970s, he experimented with "locking" nuts and bridges that prevent the guitar from losing tuning, even under heavy vibrato bar use.

 The fourth type of system employs string-through body anchoring.
 The strings pass over the bridge saddles, then through holes through the top of the guitar body to the back.
 The strings are typically anchored in place at the back of the guitar by metal ferrules.
 Many believe this design improves a guitar's sustain and timbre.
 A few examples of string-through body guitars are the Fender Telecaster Thinline, the Fender Telecaster Deluxe, the B.C.
 Rich IT Warlock and Mockingbird, and the Schecter Omen 6 and 7 series.